-To be certified, a financial planner must have a bachelor's degree plus 15 college credit hours related to financial planning and must complete an additional 30 hours of industry seminars in financial planning every two years, including at least two hours on the CFP board's ethical standards, says Tim Stifel, director of stakeholder communications for the Certified Financial Planner Board of Standards in Washington D.C.
-Individuals also must have three years of experience and pass a certification exam that has a 55 percent pass rate, he says.
+To be certified, a financial planner must have a bachelor's degree plus 18 college credit hours related to financial planning and must complete an additional 30 hours of industry seminars in financial planning every two years, including at least two hours on the CFP board's ethical standards, says Tim Stifel, director of stakeholder communications for the Certified Financial Planner Board of Standards in Denver.
+Individuals also must have three years of experience and pass a certification exam that has a 52 percent pass rate

 CFP board ethics require Certified Financial Planners to disclose any conflicts of interest to clients and make recommendations that are in their clients' best interests, says Stifel.